finn-no/tech.finn.no/_drafts/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform.markdown

 This cascading job that aggregates this data should now be available in the [original Twitter Github repository](https://github.com/twitter/zipkin), otherwise you'll find it in FINN's fork of it.

-Another infrastructure tool i want to look into is Grafana, and the Graphite and StatsD stack underneath it.
+Another crucial infrastructure tool is Grafana, and the Graphite and StatsD stack underneath it.
 Grafana and Graphite is one of those must-have tools in your infrastructure, but the problem is it just doesn't scale.
 Indeed the carbon and whisper components to graphite are dead in the water.
 We've hit this problem and looked into the alternatives, and there's one interesting alternative out there based on Cassandra, which only makes sense as it's another perfect match for time series data.

 The plugin to Graphite is called Cyanite and very simply replaces all the carbon and whisper components.
 In an earlier version it was quite limited and you couldn't for example get wildcarded paths in graphite working, but it now bundles with Elastic Search to give you a fully functional Graphite.